-It's the million dollar question: how do you win a pitch when you're a small business?
-Well, pitches come in two different flavours – you either take part in an informal pitch where you simply present your work, or you get invited to 'pitch' your ideas for a specific brief and compete against other creatives.
+It's the million-dollar question: how do you win a pitch when you're a small business?
+Well, pitches come in two different flavours – you either take part in an informal pitch where you present your work, or you get invited to 'pitch' your ideas for a specific brief and compete against other creatives.

 If you're pitching to a specific brief, don't religiously follow the company's list of requirements.
-Sit back, consider their products and/or services and come up with a list of alternative, or additional, suggestions that might help the client.
-Sometimes, it might be impossible to prepare any ideas without first speaking to the company – but this doesn't mean you shouldn't prepare anything.
+Sit back, consider their products and services and come up with a list of alternative, or additional, suggestions that might help the client.
+Sometimes, it might be impossible to prepare any ideas without first speaking to the company – but this doesn't mean you shouldn't prepare.

 I always tend to prepare by thoroughly researching the company, getting under their skin and finding ways to help them improve.
 My ideas might not follow the brief – but at least I'm demonstrating my expertise by showing the prospect what I think they should do, rather than just being a sheep and following their instructions.